CudaText-addons/cuda_text_statistics/readme/readme.txt

 - additional command: find all sentences, and output them to a new tab

+authors:
-author: Alexey Torgashin (CudaText), ildarkhasanshin
+  Alexey Torgashin (CudaText)
+  ildarkhasanshin on GitHub
 license: MIT